House Topples Into Sinkhole After Heavy Rains Overflow a Sewer

 The drenching closed a major oceanfront thoroughfare in San Francisco, flooded underpasses and created at least four smaller sinkholes.
 High winds delayed flights at San Francisco International Airport.
 Pacific Gas & Electric Co. said some 13,000 people were without power in the area.

 The miserable weather also raked Oregon and Washington, causing power and driving problems in those states.
-Oregon utility representatives said nearly 2,000 customers were still without power by evening, most in the Portland area.

 Brian Christianson was sitting in his house in San Francisco’s Castro District when a sewer main break washed a car-sized hole in his street.